wcraytor/NeuralNetwork01/README.md

 """
   SPECIAL NOTES:
-1. If you haven't run Jupyter programs.
-They are written in blocks.
-If you put the cursor on the code, it will show a border around the block to execute the block, push the shift key and hit enter--- and wait..
+1. If this is your first time running Jupyter programs, they are written in blocks which need to be executed in sequence by shift-clicking on each block in sequence.
+Specifically, if you put the cursor on the code, it will show a border around the enclosing block to execute.
+Push the shift key and hit enter--- and wait for it to complete  It higlight the next block when complete.
 2. The Jupyter file "organize_data_set.ipynb" will organize the 25K+ cat and dog photos into training, validation, and test data sets.
 The 25,000 photos will be far more than can be processed in a reasonable time using Github Binder (using the link in the README.md file).
 It is set to 7% or 0.07, which should take